WenjieDu/PyPOTS/docs/install.rst

 **********************************************
 * **Why we need python >=3.7?**

+Python v3.6 and before versions have no longer been supported officially (check out `status of Python versions here <https://devguide.python.org/versions/>`_).
-PyG (torch-geometric) is available starting from python v3.7, please refer to https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html#installation-via-anaconda.
+Besides, PyG (torch-geometric) is available starting from Python v3.7, please refer to https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html#installation-via-anaconda.
 Although torch-geometric is an optional dependency, we hope things go smoothly when our users opt to install it.

 * **Why we need pandas <2.0.0?**